JAntonioRosales/CE888---Data-Science-Project/project/README.md

 #### The code

-The notebooks used to explore and preprocess the datasets are in the "code" folder.
+The notebooks and utilities script used throughout the project are in the "code" folder.